erikthekillian/multiPLOT/README.md

         a.
 Enter your input image and the threshold value you decided on in the previous step.
 This tool will remove all the pixels considered “Soil or Shadow.”
              i.
 Since QGIS 3.30 the threshold value must be input manually to the model.
 Right-click the model and "Edit."
 Click the "Create Mask" and replace the number under "Expression."
 The default is 45.
         b.
 To make this layer look “normal,” go to Symbology under Layer Properties and change Contrast Enhancement to “No Enhancement.”
         c.
-De-select your input image to get rid of the background to view only the plants.
+The PlantsOnly file will load on top of the original file, overlapping perfectly.
+De-select your input image in Layers Panel to hide the background image.
         d.
 PlantsOnly_MaskBase
              i.
 Use this only for consecutive flights of the same field. ii.
 After georeferencing the fields so they are aligned, run this model so that we measure the same locations on both dates.

 ## 2. Plot Segmentation
+The goal of plot segmentation is to accurately delineate the bounds of each plot in the image.

 ### I. Create Grid